dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

 8. Add organisation units to organisation unit groups via import/export
 9. Configure organisation unit group sets in maintenance

-## Time Requirements

-- Live Demo:
-- Hands-on Exercises:
-- Assignment:

-## Background

-## Preparations

-## Best Practices

-Before starting the demonstration, please keep in mind that the most important thing is that the audience is following, so make sure to ask questions to the audience to verify that they are following.
-If something is unclear, go back and go through it slowly.
-If you don’t have time for all the steps, it is better to cut some steps, than to go fast while nobody understands.

-There are two potenital ways to conduct the session:

-1. Break where it says stop and allow the participants to work through identified exercises
-2. Allow the participants to follow along with you at the same time.
-In this scenario, it is ideal if there are other trainer's moving around the room to support participant's as it will be difficult for the trainer leading the session to answer many individual questions during the demonstrations.

-## Quick Guide

-## Live Demo step by step

-### Review how organisation unit groups and group sets can be used to visualize data
+## Exercise 1 - Review how organisation unit groups and group sets can be used to visualize data

+***Perform this exercise in the demonstration system.***

 #### Review and create the chart "EPI - BCG Doses Given < 1 Results, Last 12 months"